Data Centers in Colorado

 Network & Connectivity Ecosystem

-Colorado, particularly the Denver metro area, is one of the most connected markets in the Mountain West.
-Its location makes it a natural intersection for long-haul fiber routes connecting the East and West coasts.
+Colorado, particularly the Denver metro area, is a primary network interconnection point for the Mountain West.
+Its central location makes it a natural hub for long-haul fiber routes, providing reliable, low-latency paths across the United States.

 Power Analysis